 How to run Shortcuts?

 Method 1– For the Siri-suggested shortcuts, you need to create a trigger-phrase which would be used to trigger the shortcut using Siri.
 This might sometimes require you to follow the on-screen instructions as well.
-Alternately, you can head to the ‘Spotlight Search’ and start typing the name of the shortcut you want to execute and tap on it as soon as it shows up.
+Alternately, you can head to the ‘Spotlight Search’ and start typing the name of the shortcut you want to execute and select it as soon as it shows up.

 - Swipe right from the Home Screen and scroll down until you see ‘Edit’.

+And that’s it!
 You should now see the ‘Shortcuts’ widget.

 How is ‘Shortcuts’ different from ‘Workflow’?